 Select the Monitor hardware status as a criteria for FireCluster failover check box.

-For more information about the hardware health index and the calculation of WAI, see Monitor Cluster Health.
+For more information about the hardware health index and the calculation of WAI, go to Monitor Cluster Health.